Who Is Ed Sheeran?

 With Atlantic, Sheeran released his major debut studio album, +.
 An instant hit, the album sold more than a million copies in the U.K. in the first six months alone.
 Sheeran began co-writing songs with bigger artists, such as One Direction and Taylor Swift, and supported Swift on her 2013 arena tour.

 On a roll, Sheeran’s next success would come when his song "I See Fire" was featured in the movie The Hobbit: The Desolation of Smaug, and in June 2014, his next album, x, appeared, debuting at No. 1 in the U.S. and U.K. The project featured three Top 10 singles—"Don't," "Photograph" and "Thinking Out Loud"—with the latter winning the Grammy for Song of the Year and Best Pop Solo Performance in 2016.

-In 2016, Sheeran took a hiatus to work on his third studio album, ÷ (pronounced "divided").
-In January 2017, he released two singles from the album, "Shape of You" and "Castle on the Hill," which debuted at number one and number six, respectively, on the Billboard Hot 100, Sheeran released ÷ in March 2017, and announced a 2017 world tour.
+In 2016, Sheeran took a hiatus to work on his third studio album, ÷ (pronounced "divide").
+In January 2017, he released two singles from the album, "Shape of You" and "Castle on the Hill," which debuted at No. 1 and No. 6, respectively, on the Billboard Hot 100.
+Sheeran subsequently released ÷ in March 2017 and announced a world tour.
 His new album broke a Spotify record for first-day album streams with 56.7 million listens in 24 hours.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!